1: Get your paperwork straight.

 5: Incorporate all costs when comparing prices.

 If you have three people working to make sure shipments are coming in, and you are comparing the rates of companies who provide shipping against those who provide shipping and logistical services, analyze if outsourcing will alleviate your in-house costs, ultimately increasing productivity.
-While the provider of both services may have a higher quote than the others, ask yourself if the value added is going to help your business in the long run.
+While the provider of both services may have a higher quote than the others, ask yourself if the value added is going to help your business with importing products in the long run.

 6: Check the availability of your freight service providers.